Celebrating National FFA Week and the Importance of Agricultural Education

 Volunteer Opportunities

 The Living to Serve program motivates students to positively impact their community through service project opportunities and friendly competitions.
 The Living to Serve Chapter Challenge is currently underway and encourages FFA members to collectively complete 930,000 volunteer hours by the 93rd National FFA Convention and Expo.
-The organization also offers a guide to find eligible volunteer opportunities in each chapter’s local area.
+The organization also offers a guide to finding eligible volunteer opportunities in each chapter’s local area.

-How AgAmerica Supports FFA Youth Achieve
+How AgAmerica Supports Agricultural Education